Home » Holidays » Special Events » School Holiday Ideas

 My family and I tried out the brand new Archie Brothers venue at Bowen Hills recently and hoooo boy we had fun!!
 Packed full of arcade games, virtual reality rides, bowling lanes as well as yummy food and drinks, this is a serious contender for our favourite thing to do these school holidays.
 If you want to see how we went on the rides and what the food looks like, check out our Facebook post here.
 We loved it!

-I wrote this list of ALL the awesome things you can do in Brisbane with your family.
+I also wrote this list of ALL the awesome things you can do in Brisbane with your family.

 10 fun CHEAP school holiday activities

 Looking for an affordable day out?
 Here are five fun school holiday activities your kids will LOVE, all for under fifteen dollars per child!
 I have tried all of these cheap school holiday ideas with my family or my team so they are Families Magazine approved.
-Check out these five budget-friendly activities to keep the fun rolling during the June/July holidays.
+Check out these five budget-friendly activities to keep the fun rolling during the September holidays.

 1. Rainbow City Playcentre | Underwood, Browns Plains and Logan City